UniMath/agda-unimath/src/foundation/pullbacks.lagda.md

 ### Dependent products of pullbacks are pullbacks

+Given a family of pullback squares, their dependent product is again a pullback square.

 ```agda
 module _
   {l1 l2 l3 l4 : Level} {I : UU l1}